P. K. Abdul Gafoor

 Historian M. G. S. Narayanan opined on him as "one of tallest leaders of the Muslim community to take note of economic weakness of a large section of the community and make strenuous efforts towards their progress".
 The Annual Dr. P M A Gafoor Memorial Lecture is held in his honour each year.
-The Dr. P K Abdul Gafoor Memorial Cultural Complex at Kaloor, Cochin housing the Cochin Stock Exchange is also named in his honour.
+The Dr. P. K. Abdul Gafoor Memorial Cultural Complex at Kaloor, Cochin housing the Cochin Stock Exchange is also named in his honour.

+His son is Dr P. A. Fazal Gafoor, a doctor and the current president of MES.